 Every year, the Aenne Burda Award for Creative Leadership is presented to women who have made a name for themselves with outstanding entrepreneurial and creative achievements and thus share Aenne Burda's passion.

 This year, the Aenne Burda Award goes to Africa for the first time and is presented to a woman who, despite all adversities, has set up a billion-dollar start-up: the young entrepreneur Fatoumata Ba from Senegal.
 Like Aenne Burda, Fatoumata Ba was initially sneered at for her visions.
-Her trading platform Jumia (a kind of African Amazon) made the breakthrough due to her hard work and willpower and became the most successful start-up in Africa.
+Her trading platform Jumia (a kind of African Amazon) based on the Ivory Coast made the breakthrough due to her hard work and willpower and became the most successful start-up in Africa.

 In addition, Fatoumata's founder ecosystem platform Janngo connects ambitious entrepreneurs who also want to make it to the top.
 And here, too, there are parallels to Aenne Burda, who at her time created a worldwide network and overcame not only cultural but also political barriers - and all this before even the internet was born.